fgilde/MudBlazor.Extensions/Samples/MainSample.WebAssembly/wwwroot/sample-data/readme.md

-# MudExFileDisplay
+﻿# MudExFileDisplay

 <!-- FILEDISPLAY:START -->
 The `MudExFileDisplay` component is designed to display file contents, such as a preview before uploading or for referenced files.
 This component can automatically handle URLs or streams and deliver the best possible display.
 Additionally, you can implement `IMudExFileDisplay` in your own component to register a custom file display.
-This is excacly what `MudExFileDisplayZip` does, which is used by `MudExFileDisplay` to display zip files or what `MudExFileDisplayMarkdown` does to display markdown files.
+This is excacly what `MudExFileDisplayZip` does, which is used by `MudExFileDisplay` to display zip files or what `MudExFileDisplayMarkdown` does to display markdown files like this here.

 Example of using `MudExFileDisplay`: